Hackstur/P4wnBunny/README.md

 Its a bash script who you can import on your payloads or in environment in order to make duckyscript work.

+By now this is a POC.
+The payloads im testing are working with minimal modifications, but i need do more work around to emulate the BashBunny workflow.

+NOTE: I do not have a phisical BashBunny, so all i do its thinking about get the same things with HIDScript+Bash

 <!-- TABLE OF CONTENTS -->